MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/integrate-scom-managed-instance-with-log-analytics.md

 **Data synchronized to Log Analytics workspace**

-The prioritized list of SCOM Managed Instance monitored data that synchronizes to LA workspace is
+The prioritized list of SCOM Managed Instance monitored data that synchronizes to LA workspace are

-- **EVENT**: Queries the event logs and displays events that are based on criteria specified in the event view properties.
+- **EVENT**: Table consists of Event log data collected by management pack rules and monitors.
-- **STATE**: Displays relationships between components, computers, and computer groups.
+- **STATE**: Table consists of current and past health states of monitored resources.
-- **PERFORMANCE**: Allows you to customize how you want to view performance data collected from performance objects and counters.
+- **PERFORMANCE**: Table consists of Performance metric data collected by management pack rules and monitors.
-- **AUDIT**:
+- **AUDIT**: Table consists of management pack related audit (change tracking) data.

 ## Data Retention in Log Analytics